hardcore-sushi/hardcore-sushi/README.md

 Hi!

-I'm Matéo Duparc, a French 🇫🇷 freelancer with a great passion for open-source software.
+I'm Cipherd, a French 🇫🇷 freelancer with a great passion for open-source software.
 I'm mainly interested in topics related to privacy and cybersecurity.
 I code in [rust](https://rust-lang.org) most of the time.

 I currently offer two services, for both individuals and companies:
 - 🧑‍💻 Software development